suhock/php-dependency-injection/README.md

 ```

 In the example above, although the container cannot resolve `string`, `int`, or
-`array` types, it will autowire the constructor with the specified default
+`array` types, it will construct the class using the specified default
 values.
 If you need to inject non-default values for builtin types, use a
 [factory method](#call-a-factory-method).